Open Student Positions

 We are seeking a diverse team of hard-working senior/junior IS majors with excellent writing and communication skills, a strong work ethic, and a desire to help other students flourish in the IS Program.

 - How many hours per week are expected?
 Is this a paid position?

 Peer advisors are paid $15/hour (as of January 2023).
 You should expect to work 4-7 hours per week, depending on how many peer advisors we have in that year.
 More hours may be available at different times, depending on scheduling needs.

 Junior and senior IS majors.
 Students planning to study abroad can apply but would only work during the semester they are here on campus.

 - How and when do I apply?

-Fill out this form by end of day Tuesday, April 25, 2023, and upload a cover letter and a CV/resume.
+Fill out this form [Link to come] by end of day [DATE TO COME], and upload a cover letter and a CV/resume.
 Applications received after that date will be considered if all positions haven't yet been filled, but prioritiy will be given to applicants who applied on time.

 Contact Prof. Owens or one of our current Peer Advisors.